AdobeDocs/experience-manager-64.pt-BR/help/sites-developing/templates.md

 * When [creating a page you need to select a template](#templates-pages); this will be used as the base for the new page.
 The template defines the structure of the resultant page, any initial content and the [components](/help/sites-authoring/default-components.md) that can be used (design properties).

-* Ao [criar um fragmento de conteúdo, também é necessário selecionar um modelo](#templates-content-fragments).
+* Ao [criar um Fragmento de conteúdo, também é necessário selecionar um modelo](#templates-content-fragments).
 Este modelo define a estrutura, os elementos iniciais e as variações.

 Os seguintes modelos são abordados detalhadamente: